grapa-dev/grapa/maintainers/RESEARCH_AND_ANALYSIS/ROW_INDEX_BUG_TODO.md

 ## Closing Note

-The ROW Table Index Corruption Bug is NOT fixed as of 2024-07-22.
-Investigation is active and ongoing.
-See the main investigation log for details and next steps.
+The ROW Table Index Corruption Bug is FIXED as of August 2025.
+All tests pass and ROW tables work correctly.
+Investigation is closed.